HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 }}

-The most common Referrer-Policy that is explicitly set is "no-referrer-when-downgrade".
-It's set on 3.38% of websites on mobile clients and 3.81% of websites on desktop clients. "no-referrer-when-downgrade" is not privacy-enhancing.
+The most common referrer policy that is explicitly set is `no-referrer-when-downgrade`.
+It's set on 3.38% of websites on mobile clients and 3.81% of websites on desktop clients. `no-referrer-when-downgrade` is not privacy-enhancing.
 With this policy, full URLs of pages a user visits on a given site are shared in cross-origin requests, which makes this information accessible to other parties (origins).

-In addition, around 0.5% of websites set the value of the referrer policy to 'unsafe-url', which allows the origin, host and query string to be sent with _any_ request, regardless of the security level of the receiver.
+In addition, around 0.5% of websites set the value of the referrer policy to `unsafe-url`, which allows the origin, host and query string to be sent with _any_ request, regardless of the security level of the receiver.
 In this case, a referrer could be sent in the clear, potentially leaking private information.
 Worryingly, sites are actively being configured to enable this behavior.

 {{ figure_markup(
   image="most_common_referrerpolicy_values.png",